 Me I'm Chris, and I'm a game developer based in Vienna, Austria.
-I've been working in the games industry part-time as a freelancer for about three years, starting out part-time during my studies, going full-time in 2017.
-I graduated in Media Informatics, a Master's degree from the Vienna University of Technology.
+I've been working in the games industry as a freelancer for about three years, starting out part-time during my studies, going full-time in 2017.
+I graduated in Media Informatics, a Master's program at the Vienna University of Technology.
 The program's focus lies on human-computer interaction, interaction design, and game design.

 Experience I work predominantly in Unity.
-During my project-based work in the industry, I mostly contributed to experimental, art-related, and social-impact games, often using novel technology, as well as commercial IPs.
+During my project-based work in the industry, I contributed to experimental, art-related, and social-impact games, often using novel technology, as well as commercial IPs.
 I often contributed to game design, and in all of the projects I was either the only or the leading programmer.
 Therefore I have experience in working in full development cycles, from pre-production to post-release, and I am used to make decisions and take responsibility.

 Interest I love working on challenging projects, both from a design and technology standpoint.
 I'm also generally excited about games in the realm of art and society, viewing them as a medium that is a cultural asset instead of a pure container for entertainment.
 I want to make games that use the unique attributes of the medium in new and innovative ways.
-But I do not want to make games that are not interesting or "fun" to play.
-I still enjoy the purely entertaining side of games, and I do not want to restrict myself to specific genres.

 Hire I am available for hire.
 If you are interested in hiring me for any kind of project related to games or augmented reality applications, don't hesitate to contact me.

 Vienna - All Tomorrows is an interactive theatre play, made for Volkstheater in Vienna.
 Three teams with each having a different role use an AR interface on tablet devices to shape the future of Vienna.